Understanding Kelly For Portfolio Management

 3) An optimization function is required to incorporate time horizon, liquidity, gross and net exposure, sector exposure, analysis confidence, etc. Certainly not an insurmountable hurdle, but could pose pitfalls.

+Conclusion.
 Alpha Theory has tackled the problem in a straightforward way that accomplishes much of the task of position sizing described above.
 As we showed in Trial #1, Expected Return is a good predictor of position size in situations where there is variance in Expected Return.
 The predictive power is greatly enhanced by adjusting for the probability-weighted chance for loss (loss * probability of loss) which Alpha Theory does.
 The result is position sizing that is close to optimal position sizing (non-correlated).
 Lastly, because Alpha Theory is a linear function, it gives stable results and can scale position size to control for minimum and maximum position size, return parameters, liquidity, market correlation, time horizon, sector exposure, portfolio exposure, etc. Alpha Theory represents the best solution by providing most of the benefits of the complex ideal while still maintaining practicality for everyday use.
 At a bare minimum, it is light-years ahead of what most money managers are doing today!